stevens68/twixtbot-ui/README.md

 python tbui.py
 ```

-Ignore the tensorflow warnings and confirm the pop-up message that says that a settings file will be created.
+Ignore the tensorflow warnings (if any) and confirm the pop-up message that says that a settings file will be created.
 Wait a few seconds until the bots have been initialized.
-You should see the GUI with a clean TwixT board and the control bar on the right:
+You should see the GUI with the TwixT board and a control bar on the right:

 ![Empty TwixT board](img/EmptyBoard.JPG)